Business Law & Litigation Areas of Concentration

 Who We Are:

-Managing internal and government investigations, responding to subpoenas and search warrants, dealing with the government, and trying complex cases and require substance, experience and presence.
+Managing internal and government investigations, responding to subpoenas and search warrants, dealing with the government, and trying complex cases require substance, experience and presence.
 With decades of white collar defense, prosecutorial and in-house experience, Post & Schell, P.C.’s Internal Investigations & White Collar Defense Group provides corporate clients and senior executives with thoughtful internal investigations, seasoned risk assessment, insights into high-level enforcement decision making essential to pursuing an informed defense strategy, and sure-handed representation in the courtroom.

 The Group is spearheaded by: